tytydraco/yessleep/out/When_I_was_a_child_I_went_missing_in_the_forest_for_over_a_month.md

 Once I woke up I remembered where I had seen them.
 They belonged to an old cabin in the woods.

-The cabin was maybe a kilometer out from my grandmother's house, and I decided to go for a hike.
+The cabin was maybe a mile out from my grandmother's house, and I decided to go for a hike.
 I informed my wife that I'd be gone for the majority of the day and apologized to my six-year-old for leaving so early on a Saturday.

 My grandmother wasn't a fan of my idea to go out alone, so she decided to accompany me.